RESEARCH STARTER

 Earnings and Employment Outlook

-Demand for geochemists, as for all geoscientists, is expected to experience average growth between 2022 and 2032.
+Demand for geochemists, as for all geoscientists, is expected to experience average growth by 2032.
 The US Bureau of Labor Statistics estimated employment growth of 5 percent in the geosciences during this period.
 Meanwhile, the AGI has noted that as the geoscience community continues to age and large numbers of scientists retire, it is likely that there will be significant demand for geochemists to fill the open positions.
 Job growth is expected to vary based on industry, with the professional, scientific, and technical services industry projected to experience the highest growth.

 Salaries for geochemists also vary greatly, with the petroleum industry typically offering the highest average annual wages.
 In general, geoscientists tend to earn more on average than chemists and biologists and less than physicists.
-Average salaries have increased relatively steadily despite fluctuations in the US economy.
+Average salaries have increased relatively steadily, despite fluctuations in the US economy.

 Related Occupations

-• Geologists:Geologists study the formation, history, shape, and composition of the earth, analyzing geological features such as rock formations and natural phenomena such as plate tectonics.
+• Geologists: Geologists study the formation, history, shape, and composition of the earth, analyzing geological features such as rock formations and natural phenomena such as plate tectonics.

 • Petroleum Geologists: Petroleum geologists use geoscientific procedures to locate oil and gas deposits for petroleum extraction and use as fuel.